Riggd/portfolio/src/projects/Wellkind.md

 ## Problem
 VMS Biomarketing wanted to supplement their nurse-to-patient engagement process with a modern mobile solution to reduce nurses time spent on phone for simple issues the patient was facing.
-Nurses were receiving a high volume of questions regarding dosage and product usage questions that were taking time away from questions that requried more nurse input.
+Nurses were receiving a high volume of questions regarding dosage and product usage questions that were taking time away from questions that required more attention and care.

 VMS mentioned in the brief that the hardest problem they need to solve is the patients beginning their treatment, with roughly 60% of patients delaying start or abandoning treatment altogether.
 </section>